About

 This dedicated Early Years workshop begins with an interactive story exploring the music and some of the instruments of Nigeria, China and India.
 Students will then have the chance to play a wonderful selection of world instruments, whilst exploring clothing, masks or puppets from each country.

-This workshop includes private access to the Horniman’s fantastic Hands on Music space.
+This workshop includes private access to the Hornimanโ€™s fantastic Hands on Music space.

-Key Information.
+Key info

 Suitable for: EYFS

-Ages: Under 5
+Age Groups: Under 5

-Subjects: Citizenship, Music, Anthropology
+Subjects: Anthropology, Citizenship, Music

-Topics: Africa, Early Years, Human & Physical Geography, Identity, Mindfulness, Puppetry, Rehearsing, Rhythm, Rhythms of the World, Storytelling, Team Building, Music, China, India
+Topics: Africa, Early Years, Human & Physical Geography, Identity, Mindfulness, Music, Puppetry, Rehearsing, Rhythm, Rhythms of the World, Storytelling, Team Building, China, India

 Type: At Venue